• Skip to main content

 This question is best directed to your personal accountant or the accountant for the real estate entity.
 Nearly all investments carry some sort of tax consequence, and it is important to have a firm grasp of how this investment will affect your personal tax situation.

 In short, give the real estate investment opportunity the attention it deserves.
 Ask plenty of questions and be sure you fully understand the answers before moving forward.
-A good investment decision holds the potential
+A good investment decision holds the potential of great rewards, whereas a poor decision might be difficult and painful to reverse.

 by Trey Whitt, Partner, DentMoses, LLP, Birmingham, AL